-Now launch the application to complete two steps of adjusting.
+After you download and install AdLock, launch it to complete two steps of adjusting:

 - Check for updates

 This problem mostly affects Android users, so Google embedded a default option to its latest Chrome version which disables redirects.
-But it’s just as worthless like every other anti-ads or anti-pop-ups settings Chrome offers to us.
+Frankly, it’s just as worthless as any other anti-ads or anti-pop-ups settings Chrome offers us.
 You can stop redirects on an Android phone by editing Chrome flags.

-- Open Chrome on your phone and copy paste this line in a browser address bar chrome://flags/#enable-framebusting-needs-sameorigin-or-usergesture and press GO or SEND.
+- Launch Chrome on your phone and copy-paste this line in a browser address bar: chrome://flags/#enable-framebusting-needs-sameorigin-or-usergesture and press “GO” or “SEND”..

 So, will it work like voila?